gcallah/Rationalism/OakeshottVoegelin/OakeshottVoegelin.md

 ## Philosophy Springs from Wonder and Ignorance

+In all of the following, it must be remembered that neither Oakeshott's or Voegelin's views were static, and this is not a historical study of their thought, so of necessity there is some collapsing of decades of evolving thoughts into a few pages.
+Nevertheless, I believe there is enough continuity in their understanding of philosophy that this compression does not also entail any great distortion.

 MO: "All of reflection begins with something assumed to be known, but in reflection what is assumed to be known is assumed also not to be known.
 We begin with knowledge, which is nevertheless assumed to be ignorance."